molgenis/molgenis/docs/documentation/molgenis-start.md

 ## Download & install

 You can download and install MOLGENIS for free.
-See [Download & Install guide](/download)
+See [Download & Install guide](./install.md)

 ## Request cloud installation

 We host MOLGENIS for our partners.
 Email m.a.swertz@rug.nl for more information.

-## Become a MOLGENIS guru

-You can use the [Documentation](../documentation) to become a MOLGENIS guru.
-Or you can see whether you are interested in [MOLGENIS compute](../compute).